 - 5 ounces baby spinach (about 5 packed cups)

 - 1 cup jarred roasted red pepper strips

 - 1 cup shredded sharp Cheddar cheese

 - 2 teaspoons kosher salt

 - 1 /4 teaspoon freshly ground pepper

-- Heat the tablespoon of oil in a large skillet over medium-high heat until shimmering.
-Add the mushrooms and carrots and cook until tender, about 5 minutes.
+- In a large skillet over medium-high heat, warm 1 tablespoon of olive oil until shimmering.
+Add the mushrooms and carrots then cook until tender, about 5 minutes.

-- Add the spinach and toss until wilted and almost all the liquid is evaporated, about 5 minutes.
-Remove from heat and stir in the potatoes and pepper strips.
+- Add the spinach.
+Toss until wilted and almost all the liquid is evaporated, about 5 minutes.
+Remove from heat.
+Stir in the potatoes and pepper strips.